Asymptotic e-processes: Introduction

-We then investigate the connection between $r$-asymptotic e-processes and supermartingales.
-We introduce in \cref{def:asymptotic supermartingale} \emph{\glspl{asm}} as processes converging in $L_1$ to a supermartingale, and in \cref{def:asp} the \emph{\gls{asp}} as a weaker condition pointwise in $n \in \N$ on excess expectations capturing the idea of behaving similarly to a supermartingale asymptotically without requiring $L_1$ convergence. \cref{thm:asp implies asymptotic e-process} establishes that calibrated processes with the ASP are $r$-asymptotic e-processes for any sequence $r$ satisfying an explicit condition that formalizes the intuition of truncating the series \cref{eq:diverging series}.
-This provides a simple and practical sufficient criterion for verifying that a process is an asymptotic e-process, and yields an explicit method for constructing the corresponding sequence $r$.
-We leverage this in \cref{subsec:cumulative-product} to show that the cumulative product construction yields an asymptotic e-process. \cref{subsec:asymptotic e-processes without the asp} shows that not all asymptotic e-processes satisfy the ASP, mirroring the fact that not all e-processes are supermartingales.
+We then investigate the connection between $r$-\glspl{saep} and supermartingales.
+We introduce in \cref{def:asymptotic supermartingale} \emph{\glspl{asm}} as processes converging in $L_1$ to a supermartingale, and in \cref{def:asp} the \emph{\gls{asp}} as a weaker condition pointwise in $n \in \N$ on excess expectations capturing the idea of behaving similarly to a supermartingale asymptotically without requiring $L_1$ convergence. \cref{thm:asp implies asymptotic e-process} establishes that calibrated processes with the ASP are $r$-\glspl{saep} for any sequence $r$ satisfying an explicit condition that formalizes the intuition of truncating the series \cref{eq:diverging series}.
+This provides a simple and practical sufficient criterion for verifying that a process is an $r$-\gls{saep}, and yields an explicit method for constructing the corresponding sequence $r$.
+We leverage this in \cref{subsec:cumulative-product} to show that the cumulative product of sequentially asymptotic e-variables yields an $r$-\gls{saep}. \cref{subsec:asymptotic e-processes without the asp} shows that not all $r$-\glspl{saep} satisfy the ASP, mirroring the fact that not all e-processes are supermartingales.
 We construct such examples in \cref{subsec:time mixture} by adapting the time-mixture construction of \citet[Section 7.9]{ramdasHypothesisTestingEvalues2025}.

 \cref{thm:asymptotic-ville} is an asymptotic version of Ville's inequality for asymptotic e-processes.
 This result ties asymptotic e-processes directly to asymptotic hypothesis testing and establishes $r$ as the time horizon up to which the process can be monitored with asymptotic guarantees.